9M3a1h3d9i9/Telegram-AI-chatbot/README.md

 (c) Select a defined deep NLP model and train your model with the downloaded dataset.
 (d) Analyze the accuracy of your model completely

+This project was presented to Dr. Amir Hossein Tabatabai on 01/26/2023.